september 1992.

 True, some aeons ago, the Pannonian sea was here.
 We actually found shells in the clay when we dug the basement.
 Perhaps river shells, but a false proof doesn't really disprove.

-Mentions: Aleksandar Raskov (Sale), Blagoje Vrbović (Blaža), DBA, Ferenc Farkaš (Fefi), lada, Marina Čikezin, moba, Ostojin (Gargamel), Rade Peretić, Stevan Garaj (Števa), Vilmoš Baranji (Vanji), Zoltan Kadar (Kid), Željko Žaja, in serbian
+Mentions: Aleksandar Raskov (Sale), Blagoje Vrbović (Blaža), DBA, Ferenc Farkaš (Fefi), Gik, lada, Marina Čikezin, moba, Ostojin (Gargamel), Rade Peretić, rakija, Stevan Garaj (Števa), Vilmoš Baranji (Vanji), virman, Zoltan Čonti (Kid), Željko Žaja, in serbian